 About St. George's Church Netherfield

 St. George's Church Netherfield is firmly rooted in the Anglo Catholic tradition of the Church of England.
 We are part of the Diocese of Southwell and Nottingham and within the Gedling Deanery.
 We are under the Pastoral Care of the Bishop of Beverley.
 We also belong to the Mission Society of St. Wilfrid and St. Hilda.

 The Church of St. George the Martyr is situated in the centre of the small town of Netherfield, 3 miles east of Nottingham, just outside the city boundary.
 The church was built in 1885 to serve the rapidly growing population, at that time, of railway workers and their families. it is the Parish Church for the town of Netherfield.

 We are a small, friendly and welcoming congregation who seek the Lord Jesus in our love and care of each other.
 We treasure our Anglo Catholic tradition but we are modern rather than fossilised in our worship.
 As a church we are looking for the growth of Christianity within our community and growth in our congregation.
 Our worship is centred around our Sunday Parish Mass.

-St. George's Church is currently open just once a week for our Parish Mass at 11am on Sunday.
+St. George's Church is open every Sunday for our Parish Mass at 11am.